 About Rogers Cup presented by National Bank

-Rogers Cup presented by National Bank is a Tennis Canada owned and operated world-class tournament celebrating its 135th anniversary of the men’s event from August 7-16, 2015 at Uniprix Stadium in Montreal and its 123rd anniversary of the women’s event from August 8-16, 2015 at Tennis Centre at York University in Toronto.
+Rogers Cup presented by National Bank is a Tennis Canada owned and operated world-class tournament celebrating its 135th anniversary of the men’s event from August 7-16, 2015 at STADE IGA in Montreal and its 123rd anniversary of the women’s event from August 8-16, 2015 at Tennis Centre at York University in Toronto.
 As an ATP World Tour Masters 1000 tournament, Premier WTA tournament and Emirates Airline U.S. Open Series event, Rogers Cup presented by National Bank will showcase the world’s best players.
 Rogers Cup presented by National Bank is the third-oldest title in tennis, behind only Wimbledon and the U.S. Open.
 For more information and tickets visit www.rogerscup.com.

 About Tennis Canada